 Teenage crushes are an early approximation of romantic love

 Teenage crushes have a significant role to play in the journey of adolescence.

-Consider crushes of two kinds – identity crushes and romantic crushes.
+Consider crushes are of two kinds – identity crushes and romantic crushes.
 In both cases, the teenager feels smitten by a compelling person who captivates their attention for good and ill.
 (A third kind is the celebrity crush that shapes ideals and stirs fantasies, but there is usually no interpersonal contact to play them out.
 However, this is definitely where the market for celebrity posters comes in -- to decorate teenage bedroom walls.)